Bradshaw/spaceshipsin.space/sources/markdown/out/index.md

 Hello, my name is __Gaeel&nbsp;Bradshaw‑Rodriguez__

-I am a designer and programmer, particularly interested in videogames, interactivity, and technology
+I am a designer and programmer, primarily interested in interactivity, digital art, and computer-enabled experiences
 If you're working on something weird, fun, thoughtful, or rebellious, please [get in touch](/#contact).
 I'd like to help you make that thing happen!

+These days I like to think and experiment with the ways we exist together online.
+We're used to multiplayer video games, social media websites, and chat apps, but I feel there are many things yet to explore or that we've long forgotten.
+This leads to me making [games](https://twitter.com/_Gaeel_/status/1105939396442972160), [shared computers](https://tilde.rocks), and other harder-to-define [things](https://arobase.computer) that play with ways to have people together in an online space.

 ## Things
 Some things I'm particularly proud of being involved with